Poniverse/Poniverse.net/README.md

 The `blocks.exception` module handles exceptions across the Angular app.

 It depends on the `blocks.logger` module, because the implementation logs the exceptions.

+##### blocks.recover-session Module
+The `blocks.exception` module handles failed authentication requests and attempts to fulfill them by refreshing the access token or asking the user to log-in again.

 ##### blocks.router Module
 The `blocks.router` module contains a routing helper module that assists in adding routes to the $routeProvider.